 "As evening approached, there came a rich man from Arimathea, named Joseph, who had himself become a disciple of Jesus.
 Going to Pilate, he asked for Jesus' body, and Pilate ordered that it be given to him.
 Joseph took the body, wrapped it in a clean linen cloth, and placed it in his own new tomb that he had cut out of the rock.
 He rolled a big stone in front of the entrance to the tomb and went away."

+7

 (Matthew 27: 57-60)

-This is what his friends thought it was.
+The end-this is what his friends thought it was.
 They could do nothing on the Saturday as it was the Jewish Sabbath, and we can only imagine the depths of their despair.
-They had to wait until Sunday morning, the morning of the third day.
+They had to wait until Sunday morning, the morning of the third day, to visit the tomb, where the women wanted to anoint his body.
 It was worth the wait!
 If you return to this place on Easter Day or the days following you will be able to read what happened.
+Visit "the tomb" in the Offering House at the main gate.
 Lord, to have Easter there had to be Good Friday.

-Make me mindful in these days approaching Easter

-of the depths of your love and sacrifice for me.
+Make me mindful in these days approaching Easter of the depths of your love and sacrifice for me.